microbialinformatics/microbialinformatics.github.io/slides/Lecture08.md

 * If sequencing errors are random and 1% of base calls are errors, then...
 * ...what fraction of 250 bp sequences would have more than one error?
 * ...if you had 1 million sequences, how many would have the exact same error?

 ---

-## Things to think about:  Mice breeding
-* What's the probability that a litter of 8 mice will have 4 males?
-* What's the probability that a litter of 8 mice will have 6 males?
-* What's the probability that a litter of 8 mice will have 6 or more males?

----